 There are times when car rental additional driver fees don’t apply:

-Important: Remember, not just anyone can take the wheel.
-The additional driver needs to present a valid driver’s license and be listed on the contract.
+Also, remember, not just anyone can take the wheel.
+The additional driver must be listed on the contract and be present with a valid driver’s license.

 The New York Reprieve

 The State of New York gives renters a bit of a break by capping the additional driver fee at $5 per additional driver per day.
 That’s about half of what rental companies charge in other states.
 It will get even better in mid-2023 when the latest law limits the maximum amount rental companies can charge to $5 in total per rental for an additional driver.

 The Exception for Spouses in Some States

 Some states allow the primary driver’s spouse to be an automatic authorized additional driver without a fee.
 When a spouse is legally authorized as an additional driver by state law, it is not necessary to explicitly list them on the rental contract.
 In fact, by doing so, the rental company may pressure you to pay an additional driver fee when it is unnecessary to do so.